pulzze/autoflow-documentation/docs/ids/action-string-trim-leading/tooltip.md

-This Action returns a string where all leading Unicode whitespaces have been removed.
+Removes leading whitespaces from a string